-The requirements governing the conduct of clinical studies as well as the manufacturing and marketing of drug products outside the United States vary widely from country to country.
+The requirements governing the conduct of clinical studies as well as the manufacturing and marketing of drug products outside the United States vary widely from country.
 Foreign approvals may take longer to obtain than FDA approvals and can require, among other things, additional testing and different clinical study designs.
 Foreign regulatory approval processes include essentially all of the risks associated with the FDA approval processes.
 Some of those agencies also must approve prices of the products.
 Approval of a product by the FDA does not ensure approval of the same product by the health authorities of other countries.
 In addition, changes in regulatory policy in the United States or in foreign countries for product approval during the period of product development and regulatory agency review of each submitted new application may cause delays or rejections.

 Clinical testing can be costly and take many years, and the outcome is uncertain and susceptible to varying interpretations.
 We cannot be certain if or when regulatory agencies might request additional studies, under what conditions such studies might be requested, or what the size or length of any such studies might be.
-The clinical studies of our product candidates may not be completed on schedule, regulatory agencies may order us to stop or modify our research, or these agencies may not ultimately approve any of our product candidates.
+The clinical studies of our product candidates may not be completed on schedule, regulatory agencies may order us to stop or modify our research, or these agencies may not ultimately approve any of our product candidates for commercial sale.
+The data collected from our clinical studies may not be sufficient to support regulatory approval of our product candidates.
 Even if we believe the data collected from our clinical studies are sufficient, regulatory agencies have substantial discretion in the approval process and may disagree with our interpretation of the data.
 Our failure to adequately demonstrate the safety and efficacy of any of our product candidates would delay or prevent regulatory approval of our product candidates, which could prevent us from achieving profitability.